kevinfinlayson/kevinfinlayson.com/approach.markdown

 - Your design should always have an opinion about what is best for the customer.

 - Ask yourself: does my design bring more value than a CSV upload?
-If not, why not?
+Does it need to?

 - Designers should work continuously with their partner disciplines starting as early in the product life cycle as possible.